LilElm/python-flying-balls/README.md

  * GUI checks if there is data to be received before trying to receive it

- * Corrections made to GUI input parameters checks
+ * Checks added to GUI input parameters

  * force_profile.py slightly optimsed (derivative function applied only to non-zero part of profile)

+ * Added output coil plot functionality to GUI

 </sub>